PatGaston3/Etched/ReadMe.md

 ### How to Run
 You can run this on my website at http://www.patgaston.com:8080/Etched

-You can use various logins to access the information.
+You can use various logins to access the information (database).

 The accounts are:
 <ul>
 <li><b>Username:</b> pgaston<br> <b>Password:</b> pgaston </li>
 <li><b>Username:</b> snagle<br> <b>Password:</b> snagle </li>
 <li><b>Username:</b> rhammond<br> <b>Password:</b> rhammond </li>
 </ul>